 7. Get Enough Rest and Sleep Well

 It also helps set the positive mood to gain psychological rewards in the Himalayas to enjoy your time.
-Enjoy the quality of your sleep, bring the warm thermal and sleeping bags to blow the cold during the night.
+Enjoy your sleep; bring the warm thermal and sleeping bags to blow the cold during the night.

 8. Stay Safe From The Sun (Ultraviolet rays), Wind, and Dust.

-Too much wind will raise the clouds of dust on the arid and dry paths, making the trails completely unbreathable.
+Too much wind will raise dust clouds on the arid and dry paths, making the trails completely unbreathable.
 So it’s better to wear buff scarves and sunglasses to avoid the dust during the trek.